Spatial selection with tripolar ACCESS-OM2 grid

 [4]:

-Load the 1D latitude/longitude variables from the ocean data to use them with ice data.
+Load the 1D latitude/longitude variables from some ocean data to use them with ice data.
 The dimensions are renamed to match the required dimension in the ice data

 [5]: